 between saturation periods:

-in the case of diving down to 200 metres, the bell run shall not exceed eight hours.
+in the case of diving down to 180 metres, the bell run shall not exceed eight hours.
 With regard to deeper diving, the bell run shall not exceed six hours.
 If the divers stay dry in a subsea chamber, the bell run can be extended to eight hours.
-A bell run shall be counted from the time when depressurisation of the lock between the bell and the compression chamber starts (and the divers in the bell thus do not have access to the compression chamber) until the bell is reconnected to the compression chamber and the lock pressure is equalised (so that the divers again have access to the compression chamber),
+The timing of a bell run begins when the clamp between the bell and the chamber is first loosened and ends when the clamp is reconnected, ready for pressure equalisation and final transfer of the divers back to the chamber complex.

 1) the diver returns to the diving bell in the course of the third or fourth working hour in water for least a 30-minute break with the diving helmet off.
 Breaks in the bell shall be logged,

 2) the diver has a ”dry day” as a back-up diver in the bell at least every three days.
 With regard to diving deeper than 180 metres, the diver shall not stay in the water for more than three hours over a twelve-hour period,

 of breathing mask:

 after a maximum of four hours, divers using a breathing mask in the subsea chamber shall have a break in an atmosphere where use of a breathing mask is not necessary,

 after a completed saturation period, the divers shall have immediate access to therapeutic recompression for at least 24 hours following completed decompression.
 In the case of surface-oriented diving, the divers shall have immediate access to therapeutic recompression of at least 12 hours after completed decompression,